-KELPS IN THE UNITED STATES: NEW YORK, The National City Bank, The Bank of New York, N B A., The National Bank of Commerce in New York, Western National Bank; BOSTON, The Merchants National Bank, J. B. MOORS & CO., RUFFALO, The Marine Bank, Buffalo; SAN FRANCISCO, The First National Bank, The Auglo Californian Bank, Ltd.
+LIVERPOOL, The Bank of Liverpool, Ltd.; SCOTLAND, The BRUBN LINER Company Bank, and Branches.
+KELES IN THE UNITED STATES: NEW YORK, The National City Bank, The Bank of New York, N B A., The National Bank of Commerce in New York, Western National Bank: BOSTON, The Merchants National Bank, J. B. Moors & CO: RUFFALO, The Marine Bank, Buffalo; SAN FRANCISCO, The First National Bank.
+The Anglo Californian Bank, Ltd